Antarctic Multi-Channel Seismic Data

 - EGA/VGA graphics system

 Given the recent, rapid advancements in computer hardware and operating systems since these CD-ROMs were developed, incompatibilities may exist with certain of the software functions in the executable programs and prevent their functioning on all machines.
-Testing at NGDC has shown that some software functions do not work as intended or as documented on the CD.
+Testing has shown that some software functions do not work as intended or as documented on the CD.
 However, functions that do not work from within the DOS-menu-driven-application, DO WORK by executing the program directly at a DOS prompt.
 So all intended software functions are available.

 The CD-ROMs contain abundant documentation beginning with the A_README.1ST file at the root level and extending through a DOCFILES directory that includes, among other information, program descriptions, scientific and technical points of contact, survey and processing details, and a bibliography of published references.
 Likewise all discs have shotpoint navigation to accompany the seismic profiles.